Commensality, Agonism, and Sociality in the Roman East

 Symposium and Convivium: Greco-Roman Socializing

-The Greek symposium (plural "symposia").
+The archaic/classical Greek symposium (plural "symposia").
 In Greek, sumposion (Latinized to "symposium") refers to a "drinking together," and that pretty much was what the symposium was, namely, an often quite ritualized dining-and-drinking social experience, typically, in a private setting.
 As such, it served as the centerpiece of ancient Greek social life, especially for members of the elite.
-Non-elites could, though, play key roles as serving staff, entertainers, and even as guests.
-The "classic" Greek symposium of archaic and classical Greece (ca. 800-300 BCE) was a predominantly male affair; ordinarily, women were present only to offer entertainment of various types.
-Wedding feasts, which free women of the household as well as men attended, were an exception.

 Before arriving, one would bathe; things typically got started around sundown.
 Upon arriving, slaves might wash your hands and feet, apply aromatic oils to your person, and provide you with a wreath woven from grape vines, this last in honor of Dionysus, god of wine.
 Festivities began with the dining phase, the deipnon.
-Then came the symposium proper, the drinking phase, during which one was to get pleasantly inebriated, not disgustingly drunk, though it didn't always work out that way.
-The wine was drunk mixed with water; the (male) guests reclined on couches during the festivities.
-Guests might sing or recite poems, tell stories, or play drinking games like kottabos.
-Professional entertainers might be brought in: musicians, singers, dancers, etc. Performers might double as sex workers.

-Later, and under the influence of the Roman convivium or cena, that is, the Roman version of the deipnon-symposium, respectable women started being invited as guests to the Greek versions of these affairs, just as, in the Roman East, women began to come into the foreground as public benefactors (see euergetism).
-Particularly under the Empire, the symposium was a stage on which dramas involving class, status, and gender were repeatedly played out, as the Alcock reading ("Power Lunches in the Eastern Roman Empire") reveals.
+Later developments in the Roman East.
+Under the influence of the Roman convivium or cena, that is, the Roman version of the deipnon-symposium, respectable women started being invited as guests to the Greek versions of these affairs, just as, in the Roman East, women began to come into the foreground as public benefactors (see euergetism).

 Triclinium with built-in couches.
 Pompeii